Search for opportunities to participate in a clinical research study.

 At UT Southwestern, board-certified specialists in cosmetic surgery, plastic surgery, and dermatology are involved in research to understand the causes of scars, such as genetic factors.
 We’re continuously working to develop better treatments to remove or minimize scars and prevent them from developing.

-Our Scar Revision Clinic, located in the Plastic Surgery Clinic, offers state-of-the-art services to help transform the appearance of scars and restore a natural look.
+Our Scar Revision Clinics, located in the Plastic Surgery Clinic, Dermatology Clinic, and Multidisciplinary Surgery Clinic, offer state-of-the-art services to help transform the appearance of scars and restore a natural look.
 We offer:

 - Scar reconstruction and laser scar treatments